Module 07: UX/UI Fundamentals

 With TUI tools, you can now say:

-I have a wireframe for a menu card (attached screenshot).
+I have a wireframe for a message bubble (attached screenshot).

 - Use Tailwind CSS

-- Match our design system (blue-600 for primary, rounded-lg corners)
+- Match our design system (blue-600 for sent messages, rounded-lg corners)

 Can you implement this as a React component?